wodby/docs/infrastructure/bundles/README.md

 # Bundle

+Bundle is a representation of the app in context of infrastructure.

-Bundle is a pre-configured orchestratable and ready-to-run infrastructure available for CMS or frameworks.
+Bundle is a pre-configured orchestratable set of containers for CMS or frameworks.
 Currently we provide the following list of bundles:

 * [Drupal 8](drupal8/README.md)
 * [Drupal 7](drupal7/README.md)